codee-com/open-catalog/Checks/PWR070/README.md

   - In general, they lack compile-time checks for consistency between the provided and the expected array.

+> [!NOTE]
-Additionally, explicit-shape and assumed-size dummy arguments require contiguous memory.
-This forces the creation of intermediate data copies when working with array slices or strided accesses.
-In contrast, assumed-shape arrays can handle these scenarios directly, leading to enhanced performance.
+> Additionally, explicit-shape and assumed-size dummy arguments require
+> contiguous memory.
+The compiler may silently create contiguous temporary
+> copies when passing non-contiguous data, such as array slices.
+In contrast,
+> assumed-shape arrays can handle some of these scenarios directly, potentially
+> leading to enhanced performance.
+See [PWR087](../PWR087/README.md) for more
+> details.

 ### Code examples